 The consumption of alcohol prior to acclimatizing to the change in altitude can also be a contributing factor and should be avoided.

 Smog and air pollution can be an issue, particularly in downtown Santiago, and can cause a variety of breathing issues for children, the elderly and anyone who suffers from existing respiratory problems.
-The government issues regular alerts, declaring either a pre-emergency or emergency state so be sure to keep up with local news reports while you are there.
+The government issues regular alerts, declaring either a pre-emergency or emergency state, so be sure to keep up with local news reports while you are there.
 The months of December through March see a significant increase in air contamination, so consider traveling outside of this period if this is a concern for you.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.